Atbox/legal/README.md

 # Contributing #

-You can help us by translating the files into other languages!
+You can help us by translating these files into other languages!

 Fork, clone, add new files, push, open a pull request